pagkly/Zed/Investopedia3/Whichever Way a Stock Moves, A Strangle Can Squeeze Out a Profit.md

 ## Real-World Example of a Strangle

 To illustrate, let's say that Starbucks ([SBUX](https://www.investopedia.com/markets/quote?tvwidgetsymbol=sbux)) is currently trading at US$50 per share.
 To employ the strangle option strategy, a trader enters into two long option positions, one call and one put.
 The call has a strike of $52, and the premium is $3, for a total cost of $300 ($3 x 100 shares).
 The put option has a strike price of $48, and the premium is $2.85, for a total cost of $285 ($2.85 x 100 shares).
-Both options have the same [expiration date](https://www.investopedia.com/terms/e/expirationdate.asp).
+Both options have the same [[expiration date]](https://www.investopedia.com/terms/e/expirationdate.asp).

 If the price of the stock stays between $48 and $52 over the life of the option, the loss to the trader will be $585, which is the total cost of the two option contracts ($300 + $285).